PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   :param {str} selectors: A lua table of selectors.
 Only queries matching all selectors are shown
   :param int num: Show a maximum of ``num`` recent queries, default is 10.

+.. function:: setVerboseHealthChecks(verbose)

+  Set whether health check errors should be logged.
+This is turned off by default.

+  :param bool verbose: Set to true if you want to enable health check errors logging

 .. function:: showBinds()

   Print a list of all the current addresses and ports dnsdist is listening on, also called ``frontends``